Suzanne will be covering the role of La Fée and singing the role of the 1st Spirit in CENDRILLON at Glyndebourne on Tour in Autumn 2018.

-Returning to Oxford Lieder Festival in October, Suzanne will sing the soprano solo of Brahms’ ‘EIN DEUTSCHES REQUIEM‘ at SJE’s on the last day of the festival.
+In October 2017 Suzanne performed scenes as Violetta/LA TRAVIATA and Gilda/RIGOLETTO in concert with the Preußisches Kammerorchester under the baton of James Lowe and returned to Oxford Lieder Festival in October, singing the soprano solo of Brahms’ ‘EIN DEUTSCHES REQUIEM‘ at SJE’s on the last day of the festival.

 Suzanne and Panaretos Kyriatzidis were delighted to win the Oxford Lieder Young Artists Platform 2016.
 They gave many recitals 16/17 at venues including The Holywell Music Room in Oxford, St John’s Smith Square, London Song Festival, The University of Edinburgh and Aberystwyth and Boston, Lincolnshire.
 Their final recital was at the Barber Institute of Fine Arts in Birmingham in May.
 They were also finalists in the Hugo Wolf International Song Competition.

-Suzanne has just finished touring the UK singing the role of Lady Sapphir in PATIENCE for English Touring Opera in Spring 2017.
+Suzanne toured the UK singing the role of Lady Sapphir in PATIENCE for English Touring Opera in Feb-June 2017.
 Tour dates began at the Hackney Empire in London on the 8th and 10th of March and continued throughout the UK until the 3rd of June.
-Click HERE for a full list of dates and venues.

 Particular mention must go to Suzanne Fischer who played Saphir.
 Fischer perfectly captures the spirit of Gilbert and Sullivan.
 Her energy and presence are captivating and she creates a lively depiction of Saphir.